 "How do you know what you know?
 And how do you know that you know it?"— Bill Finley, to his nephew Bruce, circa 1974

-Bruce Tisler was twelve years old when his uncle Bill posed this question.
+Bruce Tisler was twelve years old when his uncle Bill posed a question.
 It was not a puzzle to be solved.
 It was a structural observation: every claim about knowledge rests on another claim about the reliability of the process that produced it, and that claim rests on another, and so on.
-The question doesn't resolve.
+The question does not resolve.
 It recurses.

 Emergency assessment under time and information constraints.
 Rapid pattern classification from incomplete signals — the same cognitive architecture that later shaped how Bruce approaches research design.